Cementoss Guide

 Alpha: Building

 One of the Alpha's main uses consists of building structures; when firing at your feet you will automatically ride the pillar, esential for his overall gameplay.
 The pillar can be piled up on virtually any surface, including itself, Beta and Gamma.
 It's one of the best forms of vertical mobility in the game and can even nullify entire characters.
-Pillars can be stacked up to 3 times due to the natural limit, resulting in different scenarios like safe healing, pulling a downed ally from danger or creating quick cover in a fight.
+Pillars can be stacked up to 3 times due to the natural limit, resulting in different scenarios like safe healing, pulling a DOWNd ally from danger by throwing an alpha at them (or towering up with them) or creating quick cover in a fight, as some areas are pretty flat and empty, so Cementoss's pillars can be a lifesaver to heal in peace without being spotted.

 Alpha: Blockage